 - Job Date: December 2020

 Each stringer, once assembled, weighed over 800kgs!
-We had to take great care to avoid damaging the finishes.
-The stringers were erected using Roustabout lifting gear.
+We took great care to avoid damaging the finishes.
+Roustabout lifting gear erected the stringers.

-The balustrade bolted directly to the top of each stringer and had to fit perfectly, so we assembled the stair and made the balustrades on the stringers at our workshop before dismantling all and sending to be powder coated by Mulberry and Pier.
+The balustrade is bolted directly to the top of each stringer.
+Because it needed to fit perfectly, we assembled the stair and made the balustrades on the stringers in our workshop.
+Then we dismantled it all and sent it to be powder coated by Mulberry and Pier.

 We also delivered a raised floor area and ramp balustrade for the ground floor, in the same style.
 We delivered and completed the works in plenty of time before handover.
 There was also minimal touching up of the paintwork!

 What do you think of the finished staircase?

 Note: you can click on each photo to enlarge it.

 Interested in commissioning a steel staircase from LSJ Engineering?

 We are open for commercial steel work!
 Get in touch with our team here or email us on email@example.com.
 Alternatively, call 01702 290 585.
 We look forward to hearing from you!
 You can view write ups of our other staircase projects here.